shanthi1999/web-dev-error-solutions/errors/javascript/creating-a-css-only-expanding-card-with-smooth-transitions/README.md

 **Explanation:**

+* **`max-height: 100px;`:** This limits the initial height of the card, hiding any content beyond the first 100px.
-* **`.card`:** This class styles the main card element. `overflow: hidden;` prevents content from overflowing the card's boundaries during the transition. `transition: max-height 0.5s ease-in-out;` defines the transition, specifying that the `max-height` property will change over 0.5 seconds using an "ease-in-out" timing function for smooth animation.  `max-height: 100px;` sets the initial height of the card.
+* **`overflow: hidden;`:** This prevents the hidden content from overflowing and becoming visible.
+* **`transition: max-height 0.5s ease-in-out;`:** This is crucial for the smooth animation.
+It specifies that the `max-height` property should transition over 0.5 seconds using an ease-in-out timing function.

-* **`.card:hover`:** This selector targets the card when the mouse hovers over it. `max-height: 300px;` sets the expanded height of the card.

-* **`.card-content`, `.card-title`, `.card-text`:** These classes style the inner content of the card for better readability and organization.
+* **`.card.expanded { max-height: 300px; }`:** This class is added to the card when it's clicked (via `classList.toggle('expanded')`).
+This increases the `max-height`, revealing the hidden content.
+* **`onclick="this.classList.toggle('expanded')"`:** This inline JavaScript toggles the `expanded` class on the card element when clicked, triggering the height change.
+This could be replaced with JavaScript event listeners for a cleaner separation of concerns if preferred.

 **External References:**

-* [MDN Web Docs on CSS Transitions](https://developer.mozilla.org/en-US/docs/Web/CSS/transition) -  Learn more about CSS transitions and their properties.
-* [CSS-Tricks on Smooth Animations](https://css-tricks.com/almanac/properties/t/transition/) -  More resources and examples of CSS transitions.
+* [CSS Transitions](https://developer.mozilla.org/en-US/docs/Web/CSS/transition) - MDN documentation on CSS transitions.
+* [CSS Transforms](https://developer.mozilla.org/en-US/docs/Web/CSS/transform) - MDN documentation on CSS transforms (while not directly used here, they are closely related and often used in conjunction with transitions).

 Copyrights (c) OpenRockets Open-source Network.
 Free to use, copy, share, edit or publish.